Azure/blobxfer/docs/01-installation.md

 `blobxfer` is compatible with Python 2.7 and 3.3+.
 To install for Python 3 (which is recommended), some distributions may use `pip3` instead of `pip`.
-Installing into your user area via `--user` or via a virtual environment is recommended to avoid installation issues with system-wide Python packages.
+Installing into a virtual environment or your user area via `--user` is recommended to avoid installation issues and conflicts with system-wide Python packages.

 ## Installation via Docker
 [blobxfer](https://hub.docker.com/r/alfpark/blobxfer/) is also on Docker